tristanbatchler/japan-blog/_posts/2023-02-02-hiroshima.md

 {% include image-gallery.html folder="/assets/uploads/images/hiroshima/1.1" %}
 {% include image-gallery.html folder="/assets/uploads/images/hiroshima/1.1-part-2" %}

-Since we only had one full day in Hiroshima, we decided to visit the Peace Museum that afternoon.
+Since we only had one full day in Hiroshima, we decided to visit the P[eace Museum](https://hpmmuseum.jp/?lang=eng) that afternoon.
 The museum was a short walk from our hotel, and the view of the river on our way was beautiful.
 Along the esplanade there were many plaques and memorials, and we stopped to read a few of them.
 Many of them were adorned with beautiful paper cranes, a symbol of peace that emerged after the bombings.

 {% include image-gallery.html folder="/assets/uploads/images/hiroshima/1.2" %}
 {% include image-gallery.html folder="/assets/uploads/images/hiroshima/1.2-part-2" %}
 {% include image-gallery.html folder="/assets/uploads/images/hiroshima/1.2-part-3" %}

 After a short walk, we arrived at the museum.
-It's part of The museum was a sobering experience, with graphic images and stories of the impact of the bomb on Hiroshima and Japan.
-Around 140,000 people died in the bombing, and the museum did a great job of honoring their memory and educating visitors about the horrors of nuclear warfare.
+It's part of the [Peace Memorial Park](https://www.japan-guide.com/e/e3400.html), which is a serene area with many memorials and monuments.
+The museum itself was a sobering experience, with graphic images and stories of the impact of the bomb on Hiroshima and Japan.
+Around 140,000 people died in the bombing, and the museum did a great job of honouring their memory and educating visitors about the horrors of nuclear warfare.

 {% include image-gallery.html folder="/assets/uploads/images/hiroshima/2" %}

 We also visited the gardens, the Cenotaph, the Children's Peace Monument, and the Eternal Flame.
-We didn't go up to the Peace Dome as the sun was setting, but we got a good view from across the river.
+We didn't go up to the Peace Dome as it was getting late, but we got a good view from across the river.

 {% include image-gallery.html folder="/assets/uploads/images/hiroshima/2.01" %}
 {% include image-gallery.html folder="/assets/uploads/images/hiroshima/2.01-part-2" %}